Bruce Perens Warns Grsecurity Breaches the Linux Kernel's GPL License

 It took me a while to get this str

-Re:Not related to their mark (Score:4, Interesting)
+Re:Not related to their mark (Score:5, Interesting)

 The problem isn't with the text there.
 It's with what else they have told their customers.
 It doesn't even have to be in writing.